Military Flying Evaluation Board (FEB), FNAEB, and FFPB – Military Defense Lawyer

 Military Pilots Can Face A Loss Of Their Authority To Fly or Even Lose Their Wings

-A Flying Evaluation Board (FEB) is an administrative military board hearing in which a military pilot (helicopter or fixed wing) faces the potential loss of his/her aviation qualification – “losing their wings.”
+Military flying evaluation boards go by different names in different service branches.
 In the Air Force and Army, this hearing process is referred to as a Flying Evaluation Board (FEB).
 In the Navy, this hearing process is referred to as a Field Naval Aviator Evaluation Board (FNAEB).
+In the Marine Corps, the two pilot boards are the Field Flight Performance Board (FFPB) and the Flight Status Selection Board (FSSB).

 - F-22 (Raptor): mishap, FEB